strontic/strontic.github.io/xcyclopedia/library/diskpart.exe-D469D2073C8234DF591BDA28CB3A1981.md

 ## File Scan

-* VirusTotal Detections: 0/76
+* VirusTotal Detections: 0/75
 * VirusTotal Link: https://www.virustotal.com/gui/file/a11172aa1a38f461f20a7ab393797eca3a93cb6a8126988c174294d449da67d8/detection

 ## Possible Misuse

 *The following table contains possible examples of `diskpart.exe` being misused.
-While `diskpart.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `diskpart.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --